-After this trip I am sure that Germany will play a vibrant and vital role in the European Wilderness Preservation System with Europe´s best Wilderness, WILDIslands, WILDRivers, WILDForests and WILDCoasts.
+After this trip I am sure that Germany will play a vibrant and vital role in the European Wilderness Network with Europe´s best Wilderness, WILDIslands, WILDRivers, WILDForests and WILDCoasts.

 I also remembered a slogan I once read on the wall of backcountry park ranger office in the Rocky Mountain National Park: Wilderness doesn’t need protection, wilderness need protectors”…